 Those who worship false gods turn their backs on all God’s mercies~ Jonah 2:8 NLT

-No thinking person would waste time arguing that addiction is not a growing problem in our society.
+Addiction is a growing problem in our society.

-One in eight Americans are clinically dependent on alcohol.
-12.5 million Americans abuse prescription (legal) opioids (Codeine, Fentanyl, Hydrocodone, Methadone Morphine, Oxycodone).
-Heroin addiction has reached a twenty year high.
-Gambling, pornography, food, phone, video game, shopping and sex addictions are affecting millions of people from every walk of life and the vast majority of those individuals are not winning their personal battle with addiction.
+Besides all the old standard addictions (drugs, alcohol) new addictions are being invented all the time.
+We now have gambling, pornography, food, phone, video game, shopping and sex addictions.
+These are affecting millions of people from every walk of life.
+Sadly, the vast majority of individuals are not winning their personal battle with addiction.

 But that is another topic for another day.

 Christians struggle with the same addictions as non-Christians.
 Addiction in churches affects everyone in the church.
 Christians are all individual parts of a body (1st Corinthians 12:12-27, Ephesians 4:4-5, Romans 12:4-5).
 When one part of the body is sick, hurt or sinning the consequences of the sickness, hurt or sin are felt throughout the rest of the body.

 Christian addiction has all sorts of consequences.
-Addiction in the church has cost the church both its credibility and also its voice in the culture when the people in the church struggle with the same stupid stuff everyone else struggles with.
-Christians cannot legitimately advise others on the saving power of Jesus (or anything else) if we cannot adequately manage our own junk.
+Addiction in the church has cost the church both its credibility and its voice in the culture.
+When the people in the church struggle with the same stupid stuff everyone else struggles with Christians cannot legitimately advise others on the saving power of Jesus (or anything else) if they cannot adequately manage their own junk.

 Furthermore, anytime one member of the body of Christ struggles with sin the whole body becomes corporately weaker.
 Spiritual weakness in the body makes us all less able to fulfill our calling as salt and light in the culture (Matthew 5:13-16, Luke 14:33-35).
 Christians with addictive behaviors lead Christians and non-Christians alike to believe that Christ has no real power to change our nature or keep us from sin (2nd Kings 17:15).
 This leads to fewer conversions and fewer people who were raised in the church sticking around.
 I am convinced that the mass exodus of Christian kids leaving the church in recent years has more to do with the lack of power they have seen in the lives of their parents and other adults to overcome problems, including addiction than any other single issue.